Dre0101/Hello-world/String-Library ReadME.md

 One of the challenges I faced while working on this program was a common SyntaxError, instead of me restarting I went line by line to find the problem then properly changed it so it can call the funntion

 i also demonsrtated calling a function with using the following below
-- replace_chr(s, old, new) = A code more for adding additional checks and behavior.
+- def replace_chr(s, old, new) = A code more for adding additional checks and behavior.
-- find_chr(s, char) = A method that returns the index of the first occurrence of char in s.
+- def find_chr(s, char) = A method that returns the index of the first occurrence of char in s.

 https://imgur.com/gallery/string-lybrary-py-Ey7Io44.png